 This game has a prototype article

-Fortunately, Mario 2 was a smash hit, and many characters introduced in this game were quickly adopted into the Mario universe.
+Fortunately, Mario 2 was a smash hit, and many characters introduced in this game (Birdo, Shy Guys, Ninjis) were gradually incorporated into the Mario universe.
 The game was even re-released in Japan with all the changes made for the international version under the title of Super Mario USA.